ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 ## Testing and understanding the issue
 Before making any changes to the codebase, it's essential to thoroughly understand the issue you've been assigned and how it affects the project.
 Start by reading the issue description and any associated comments or discussions to gain insight into the problem and its context.

 The issue that I worked was described very well.
 You can see it [here][issue].
-The main difficult was to understand what was the path I need to follow on the app to understand if my changes will be work.
+The main difficult for me was to discover which screen on the app would be affected with the changes.
 I put some breakpoints on the class mentioned on the issue, and after some attempts I discovered what was the screen impacted.

 By thoroughly testing and understanding the issue and what is the location you'll change, you'll be better equipped to develop an effective solution that addresses the problem and aligns with the project's goals and guidelines.

 ## Implementing the solution
 Again, the issue was described very well, and I was not difficult to understand what I need to do.
 But it depends on the project and the task you'll work.
 Usually, issues labeled as "Good First Issue" are issues with good descriptions, and you shouldn't have any major problems dealing with them.

-The issue that I work was very easy, and the author's added a code snippet with the code that I need to replace.
+The issue that I worked was very easy, and the author's added a code snippet with the code that I needed to replace.
 They were very kindness and the issue was very easy, but it was a good start for a person looking to contribute to an iOS project.

 ## Testing and verification
 Testing and verification are crucial steps in the contribution process to ensure that your changes meet the project's requirements and standards.
 Sometimes you'll need to implement some unit tests to validate the new behavior.
 Other times you'll just need to make some manual tests.
 In the issue that I worked, it was necessary to put the screenshots before and after the changes on the PR, and this was enough in this case.

 ## Creating the pull request
 After implementing and testing your solution, it's time to create a PR to submit your changes for review to integrate it into the project's codebase.
-Begin by switching to the branch where you made your changes and ensuring it's up-to-date with the latest changes from the main branch.
-Large projects usually have a lot of PRs every day, and it's common to start our solutions and new code are merged into the repository when we're working on.
+Begin by switching to the branch where you made your changes and ensuring it's up-to-date with the latest changes from the main branch of the base repository.
+Large projects usually have a lot of PRs every day, and it's common to start our solutions and new code are merged into the repository when we're working in an issue.
 It's a good approach to synchronize your forked repository with the base repository and make a rebase of your branch.
 Today, there is a button called "Sync fork" on GitHub.
 This is amazing and turn this process very simple, but if you use other system or prefer to do this using the command line, you can follow this:

 First, add the upstream link of the base repository if you haven't done this yet.

 {%- highlight sh -%}
-git remote add upstream <original-repository-url>
+git remote add upstream <base-repository-url>
 {%- endhighlight -%}

 Now fetch the changes.